belevtsoff/earlPipeline/README.md

     $ python2 server.py

 If everything went well, you should now be able to navigate to [http://localhost:5000](http://localhost:5000), click "New Pipeline", and play around with GUI.
+You might also have a look at ```earlpipeline/backends/calculator.py``` to see how backends are implemented.

 This is how your pipeline might look like: